-Born in Montreal, Judith has always been committed to public service.
+Born in Montreal, Senator Seidman has demonstrated a lifelong commitment to public service.
 Her community involvement has focused on the education and health sectors, and she has served on many committees and boards including the Allan Memorial Institute Advancement Fund, McGill Society of Montreal, Education Task Force of the McGill Centre for Studies in Aging, Alumni Committee of the McGill School of Social Work, Working Group on Continuing Studies in Social Work, and the Evaluation Committee for Community Health Research Program of Montreal.

 Following her appointment to the Senate, Judith has been an active member of many committees, including the Standing Senate Committee on Social Affairs, Science and Technology (Deputy Chair), the Standing Committee on Energy, the Environment and Natural Resources, the Senate Committee on Human Rights, the Senate Committee on Official Languages, and the Senate Committee on Rules, Procedures and the Rights of Parliament.
 In 2015, she served on the Special Joint Committee on Physician-Assisted Dying, which informed the development of Canada’s legislative framework governing medical assistance in dying.